ylashin/HadoopPD/readme/spark-streaming-part5.md

 9. The above is a very simple helper class with a method that takes an array of tuples and does the following:
     * Map tuples to a string array where each item is a json representation of a single record to be pushed to Power BI
-    * Conact all items into a json array string
+    * Concatenate all items into a json array string
     * Create an HTTP Post object with the URL we have from Power BI streaming dataset (it is trimmed, grab your own URL)
     * Add an HTTP content-type header and lump the body and fire a POST call to Power BI
-10. Save the file and make no errors appear in the console.
+10. Save the file and make sure no errors appear in the console.
 Scala IDE (Eclipse with Maven) are a bit lousy and they can take a few seconds to refresh and grab the dependencies.

 ## Push top hashtag statistics